conveyal/refreq/README.md

 - 'route'.
 Either 'route' or 'trip' are required.
 The route_short_name of trips to group into a frequency subschedule.
 - 'trip'.
 Either 'route' or 'trip' are required.
 A single trip to build a frequency subschedule out of.

 'absolute'.
 Optional.
 If the value is 'true', the contents of the time window fields will be taken as the absolute period of the frequency subschedule.
-If not, the contents will be taken as a multiplier on the representitive period.
+If not, the contents will be taken as a multiplier on the representative period.

 The next several fields can take different values depending on whether the 'absolute' is set to 'true'.
 If not the values are either a decimal number indicating the change in the *period* of the frequency subschedule - that is, if the value is '2.0' then vehicles will arrive half as frequently, or '0.5' means twice as frequency.
 The string 'inf' means the period becomes infintely long - that is, service is cancelled.
 The string 'None' will result in no frequency subschedule for those trips at that time, but doesn't imply a service change.
 If the 'absolute' value is true these fields take an integer value.